Hipo/hipo-maskededittext-android/README.md

 Simple Phone, Date and SSN masker.

-For now, there are 3 options;
+There are 4 options;
 * Phone -> (###) ###-####
 * Date -> ####/##/##
 * SSN -> ###-##-####
-* Custom -> Not implemented yet!
+* Custom -> However you want it to be!

 To be able to get parsed text, input count must be the same as output count.
 Otherwise ```getParsedText()```returns null.